-^Lovely Places of Italy: Ponte Vecchio, Florence
+^Lovely Places of Italy: driving along Amalfi coast

 Italy is one of the biggest nations in Europe with 60 million inhabitants, making it the sixth country with the highest population in Europe.
-Some of its neighbouring countries are Austria, San Marino and Switzerland and Italy is also known as a country that is shaped like a boot.
+Some of its neighbouring countries are Austria, San Marino and Switzerland.
+Italy is also known as a country that is shaped like a boot.
 This country is really rich in history as well as its natural beauty and there will always be something to be seen for everyone who came here.

 To get to Italy, the best way would be by airplane.
 A lot of international airports are available in this country where the busiest one would be the Rome-Fiumicino “Leonardo da Vinci” Airport and Rome Ciampino “Giovan Battista Pastine” Airport where they are both located in Rome, the capital city of Italy.
 If you prefer to run away from the big crowd, you can always opt to take a flight to these other airports like Naples-Capodichino Airport and Treviso-Sant’Angelo Airport.